gulmix/TODO/README.md

 # TODO
-Add, Update, and Delete tasks
+Add, Update, and Delete tasks\n
-Mark a task as in progress or done
+Mark a task as in progress or done\n
-List all tasks
+List all tasks\n
-List all tasks that are done
+List all tasks that are done\n
-List all tasks that are not done
+List all tasks that are not done\n
-List all tasks that are in progress https://roadmap.sh/projects/task-tracker
+List all tasks that are in progress\n https://roadmap.sh/projects/task-tracker